 Our life of integrity will never go unrewarded.
-The Lord is faithful and just, and He will always reward His children who live according to His will.
+The Lord is faithful and just and will always reward His children who live according to His will.

 “Show yourself in all respects to be a model of good works, and in your teaching show integrity, dignity, and sound speech that cannot be condemned, so that an opponent may be put to shame, having nothing evil to say about us.”

-No matter how hard we try to live with peace to everyone, there will always be people who will want us to fail.
-Let us live a life of integrity in such a way that they will never find anything bad in our lives to throw at us.
+No matter how hard we try to live in peace with everyone, there will always be people who want us to fail.
+Let us live a life of integrity so they will never find anything wrong to throw at us.